wework/plasma/docs/gitbook/setup/README.md

 #### Important note

 ````
-Select and Datepicker components do not work right now.
-Use react-select and datepicker directly in Spacestation.
+Select component does not work right now.
+Use react-select directly in Spacestation.
 ````

 ### Links